Chilipp/sphinx-nbexamples/README.rst

 Requirements
 ============
-The package only requires Sphinx_, ipython and nbconvert to be installed.
+The package only requires Sphinx_, nbformat and nbconvert to be installed.
 It has been tested for versions higher than 1.3.